Saadajee/spec-generator/README.md

 Frontend: You can modify the frontend and deploy on vercel, netlify or any platform of your choice.
 Backend: Deployed on Hugging Face Spaces but can be deployed on railway or any platform of your choice.

-Note: When the backend is fully connected, set NEXT_PUBLIC_BACKEND_URL="https://backend-link.com" in settings to enable live generation on the deployed frontend.
-And for backend go for the GROQ_API_KEY varuiable
+Note: When the backend is fully connected, set NEXT_PUBLIC_BACKEND_URL="https://link-to-backend.com" in settings to enable live generation on the deployed frontend.
+And for backend go for the GROQ_API_KEY from grokapi and insert in on the backend deployment envirement setting.

 ## Notes
 - Minimum 50 characters required for meaningful output (prevents poor results from short prompts like "todo app")